 Key Points

-How much can I borrow? - Borrow up to 80% of the property value with one of our lenders (higher interest rates apply)
+How much can I borrow? - Borrow up to 95% (inclusive of LMI) of the property value.

 - Borrow up to 65% of the property value (3 year interest only term available)